Dirty Fuels Are Cooking the Planet

 The world still largely relies on dirty fossil fuels to satisfy our voracious energy demand.
 But we must change our ways now if we want to avert catastrophic climate change.

-We partner with local leaders to mobilize communities design community-led solutions that curb carbon emissions and accelerate a just transition to a clean energy economy.
+We partner with local leaders to mobilize communities to design community-led solutions that curb carbon emissions and accelerate a just transition to a clean energy economy.

 Coal is the dirtiest of all fossil fuels.
 We partner with community leaders to clean up life-threatening air and water pollution and promote a clean energy future.